tt-design-studio/mouse-adb-optical/README.md

 The CPI can be changed in increments of 100 counts from 100 to 1500.
 The default setting is 100 CPI like the original mouse.

 Adjusting the CPI is probably not typically necessary.
 Increasing the CPI makes the mouse pointer move faster/longer distances on the screen for a given amount of physical movement.
-It is added as a feature in case someone has a large high resolution display.
+It is added as a feature in case someone has a large high resolution display or limited space.
+MacOS System software also has settings to change the mouse `speed`.

 There are currently two ways to change the CPI setting:

 1. With the Macintosh [ADB Parser](http://macintoshgarden.org/apps/adb-parser) application.
 Input the hex value (0x01 to 0x10) via Listen Register 1 command for the mouse address (usually 3).
 See below for setting the speed if you have firmware v0.3.3 or later.
-2. Connect via USB-C serial connection to your computer and input the number and press return (100-1600).
+2. Connect via USB-C serial connection to your computer and input the number and press return (100-1500).
 An easy way to connect is to go to [Huhn Serial Web Terminal](https://serial.huhn.me/) on a Chrome compatible browser to connect to the mouse.

 #### Speed Setting

 For firmware versions 0.3.3 and higher, the speed setting, 1-6 is applied in a similar way to the CPI. *A speed setting of 1 is not really a usable setting at this time, it results in unnatural movements.
 5 is the default setting.*
-- In the serial console, just type a number 1-6.
+- In the serial console, just type a number 1-6 and press 'return`.
 -  With ADB Parser, you need to enter the speed along with the CPI since it's stored in the lower byte of the 16-bit register 1.
   -  So the default setting would be hex value 0x51 (entered as '0051' in ADB Parser) for speed = 5 and CPI of 100
   -  As another example, hex value 0x32 (entered as '0032' in ADB Parser) for speed = 3 and CPI of 200.

+The speed setting was added after getting feedback from a customer that the game Crystal Quest ignores the OS mouse setting.
+So for that case, it's possible to set the mouse to a low native speed if that is desired, in their case set the speed to `2`, while using a faster setting in the MacOS "Mouse" control panel.

 # Firmware Update Instructions